+Updating Advanced Learning (AL) assignment language and tiebreakers to reflect the fact that all schools offer AL programming and eligible students will be assigned to AL at their attendance area school.

-- Adding Chief Sealth as the southeast Changing name of "Service Schools" to "Option Schools with Continuous Enrollment"; - Updating international/dual language immersion pathway to include the addition of a southeast high school pathway at Rainier Beach and north end school pathway at Lincoln; - Removing conflicting assignment guarantees for new 6-8th grade students living within the boundary of an attendance area K-8 school; - Moving the date when waitlists are dissolved, from August 15 to August 31; - AddingGrade level adjustment for Middle College from 11-12 to 9-12 beginning in the 2019-20 school year; - Transitioning Graham Hill to a school with one program for all students; - Updating language clarifyingto clarify current Special Education services and placement; Removal of Fred Hutchinson Cancer Research Institute School from list of Service Schools; and and - Transitioning Nova High School-Updating language to clarify that students entering 6th grade from optiona K-5 school to service may also apply for middle school enrollment timelines; at a K-8 during Open Enrollment. - Adding appendices for service schools and alternative learning experience (ALE) schools; and - Updating school and program names and locations.
+Changing name of "Service Schools" to "Option Schools with Continuous Enrollment"; Updating international/dual language immersion pathway to include the addition of a southeast high school pathway at Rainier Beach and north end school pathway at Lincoln; Grade level adjustment for Middle College from 11-12 to 9-12 beginning in the 2019-20 school year;

+Transitioning Graham Hill to a school with one program for all students; Updating language to clarify current Special Education services and placement; Removal of Fred Hutchinson Cancer Research Institute School from list of Service Schools; and Updating language to clarify that students entering 6th grade from a K-5 school may also apply for middle school enrollment at a K-8 during Open Enrollment.